Table of Contents[Hide][Show]

 St. Augustine, the nation’s oldest city, is known for its history and the beautiful Old City Historic District.
 But that’s just one of the reasons to visit.

 If your family enjoys the great outdoors, you can head to St. Augustine Beach or one of the many other options for recreation in the fresh air.
 If indoor attractions are more to your liking, there are plenty of those to please all age groups, too.
-There also are plenty of free things to do in St. Augustine to make it an affordable family vacation.
+There also are plenty of free things to do in St. Augustine with kids to make it an affordable family vacation.

 Here are our best recommendations for fun things to do in St. Augustine with kids.